Bassantyasser043/SImple-shell_linux/README.md

 <h1 align="center">Simple Shell linux</h1>
-It is a program that implement the following commands:
+--It is a program that implement the following commands:

 1.The internal shell command "exit" which terminates the shell